rollbar/rollbar-agent/README.rst

 Additional Help
 ---------------
-If you have any questions, feedback, etc., drop me a line at brian@rollbar.com
+If you have any questions, feedback, etc., drop us a line at team@rollbar.com

 .. _Rollbar: http://rollbar.com/